k0001/exinst/exinst/README.md

 provided `Show` instances for `Receptacle`.

-Now, if we want to put `Receptacle`s in a container, for example in `[]`, we can do so only as long as the `Receptacle` type is fully applied.
+Now, if we want to put `Receptacle`s in a container, for example in `[]`, we can do so only as long as the `Receptacle` type is fully applied and monomorphic.
 That is, we can have `[Receptacle 'Small]` and `[Receptacle 'Big]`, but we can't have `[Receptacle]`.
 So, if we want to have `Receptacle`s of different sizes in a container like `[]`, we need a different solution.